IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Introduction

-Although these works have achieved promising results, the usage of LLM-as-a-Judge for instruction-following still faces two major yet underexplored challenges: (1) \textbf{Substantial Costs:} Existing methods typically rely on proprietary LLMs (e.g., GPT-4o) or large reasoning models (e.g., QwQ-32B) to provide evaluation results as reward signals, which is costly and difficult to scale up in training data construction.
+Despite these efforts, the usage of LLM-as-a-Judge for instruction-following still faces two major yet underexplored challenges: (1) \textbf{Substantial Costs:} Existing methods typically rely on proprietary LLMs (e.g., GPT-4o) or large reasoning models (e.g., QwQ-32B) to judge each constraint in an instruction separately and use the resulting judgments as reward signals.
+Since complex instructions often involve multiple constraints, these methods require repeated per-constraint inference, which is costly and difficult to scale up in model training.
 (2) \textbf{Unreliable Assessments:} Current LLMs still struggle to accurately assess instruction-following \cite{zhang2024divide}, exhibiting low recall in error detection \cite{kamoi2024evaluating} and limited counting ability \cite{zhang2024counting, fu2024large}.
 These limitations introduce noise to the evaluation and restrict the gains in model optimization.
-To tackle the above challenges, some works attempt to introduce handcrafted constraints that can be automatically verified by code execution in data construction, aiming to enhance the efficiency and reliability of evaluation \cite{dong2025selfplay, kim-etal-2025-systematic, liu2025recast, peng2025verif}.
-However, these constraints are often homogeneous and atomized, failing to cover the diversity and complexity of human instructions, such as constraints composition \cite{wen2024benchmarking}.
+To tackle these challenges, some works attempt to introduce handcrafted code-verifiable constraints in data construction, aiming to enhance evaluation efficiency and reliability \cite{dong2025selfplay, kim-etal-2025-systematic, li-etal-2025-ruler, peng-etal-2025-verif}.
+However, these constraints are often homogeneous and atomized, failing to cover the diversity and complexity of human instructions, such as constraint composition \cite{wen2024benchmarking}.